wkrueger/typescript-gitbook/intro/setting-up-tsconfig.json.md

 ## A simple project

 > Below we go through setting tsconfig.json for a simple project compiled using `tsc`.
+This is mostly commonly used in backend projects.
 If you are using a predefined build pack like "Create React App", "Next.js" or "Nest.js",
 > this already comes set up.
 Also, those build configurations use javascript bundlers like "Webpack" or "SWC" instead of raw `tsc`.

 For a project, it is recommended that you install TypeScript _locally_ so that your project is tied to a specific TS version.
 In VSCode, `tsc` can be invoked through F1 > Run Build Task.
 You should also include a link for it in the package.json `scripts`.